Shield laws in the United States: Shield laws for medical practitioners

 In 2023 a paper was published in the Columbia Law Review about ways in which shield laws could protect medical practitioners providing abortion who treated patients in US states that prohibited abortion.
 Following publication of the paper, several states passed shield laws for medical practitioners.
 As of July 2023 fifteen states had such shield laws, and five had telemedicine provisions, specifically protecting a provider who prescribed and mailed abortion pills to a patient in a state where abortion was banned.
 From 18 June 2023 Aid Access mailed medication to patients throughout the US with providers licensed in the five states with telemedicine provisions, with no need to ship from other countries as had been necessary before.
 It was expected that legal battles would follow as the shield laws were tested in court.
 Patients themselves were not protected by the shield laws, and remained subject to prosecution for self-managing abortions.

+Multiple states have shield laws for gender-affirming health care.